nando/redminerb/README.md

     $ redminerb users # i.e. 'redminerb users list'

 That should give you the current users on your Redmine server, one per line.
+It will return a 403 error if our API key's user doesn't have permission to list users.

-You can use the `--name` option to list users as described by the *name* filter of the API resource.
+You can use the `--name` option to list users as described by the *name* filter of the API resource (see the link above).
 The `-q` and `--query` are aliases for this option.
 For example:

     $ redminerb users -q red # i.e. 'redminerb users list --name=red'

-Will show us the users which login, first name, last name or email contains the 'red' word.
+Will show us the **users whose login, first name, last name or email** contains the **'red'** word.

 By omission *users list* gives you the ID, the login and the e-mail of the user.
 You can change that using the *--fields (-f)* option, that let you specify others separated